jamesapollo/jamesapollo/README.md

 - 👋 Hi, I’m @jamesapollo
-- 👀 I’m interested in Elixir, React, Flutter
+- 👀 I’m interested in React, Flutter, NestJS
-- 🌱 I’m currently learning Elixir
+- 🌱 I’m currently learning Flutter and React
 - 💞️ I’m looking to collaborate on the next billion dollar idea
 - 📫 How to reach me apollohjames@gmail.com